dotnet/Silk.NET/website/docs/opengl/c1/3-hello-texture.md

 ![UV values](../../../images/opengl/chapter1/lesson3/quad-with-uvs-and-numbers.png)

-As you can see, the higher the X/U coordinate, more reddish is the pixel, and the higher the Y/V coordinate, the more greenish the pixel.
+As you can see, as the X/U coordinate increases so does the amount of red in the output pixel, and likewise as the Y/V coordinate increases so does the amount of green.
-Even though we only specified UV values for each vertex, all pixels in the quad have UV values!
+Even though we only specified UV values for each vertex, all pixels in the quad have UV values.
 That's because, as you read before, the fragment shader interpolates the coordinates for us, saving us a lot of work on our end.
-If we follow the diagonal from (0, 0) to (1, 1), the amount of red and green in the output colour increases at the same rate, resulting in a yellow color.
+If we follow the diagonal from (0, 0) to (1, 1), the amount of red and green in the output color increases at the same rate, resulting in a yellow color.

 ## Importing images as textures
 Now for the fun part: rendering an image!